 However, your options for disability insurance coverage are more limited if you plan to be out of the U.S. for longer than six months.
 Although individual consideration is given on a case-by-case basis, most insurers require you to maintain a residence in the U.S. for at least six months out of the year to be eligible for coverage.
 If you’re planning to become an expat, you may need to purchase disability insurance before you leave the U.S.

 If you’re not eligible for disability insurance because you live abroad, you have a couple of options: you can shop around until you find an insurer who will cover you, or you can file a claim for Social Security disability insurance if you meet the agency’s definition of disability.

-If you have disability insurance before you travel abroad, then you’re covered by your policy wherever you are, as long as it’s not a war zone or a hotbed of terrorism and political instability.
+If you have disability insurance before you travel abroad, then you’re covered by your policy wherever you are, as long as it’s not considered extremely dangerous according to the insurer.

 You’ll be able to claim benefits from any disability you suffer while in a qualifying country, whether you’re traveling for business or pleasure.
-However, as we’ll see in the next section, you may not be able to get coverage if you live in the foreign country.
+However, you may not be able to get coverage if you live in a foreign country as your primary residence.

 If you have disability insurance before you leave the U.S., you may not be able to use it when you become disabled in an international location if you’ve been away for too long.